jaantollander/masters-thesis/content/40_results.md

 \newpage

 ![
-*We can see many missing job IDs compared to intact ones for non-system users, many entries for system users, and an unbalanced load between MDTs.*
-The number of entries for each of the four MDTs during a sample of Jobstats outputs taken every 2 minutes from 2022-03-04.
+The number of entries for each of the four MDTs during a sample of Jobstats outputs taken every 2 minutes during an interval on 2022-03-04.
 Each subplot shows a different identifier format; line color indicates \textcolor{non-system-user}{non-system users} and \textcolor{system-user}{system users}; and each line shows a different MDT for a given user type.
+We can see many missing job IDs compared to intact ones for non-system users, many entries for system users, and an unbalanced load between MDTs.
 The first subplot shows the number of correct entries for login and utility nodes, and the second subplot shows them for compute nodes.
 The third subplot shows the number of missing job IDs on compute nodes, which is substantial compared to the correct identifiers in the second subplot.
 There are no malformed entries on MDTs.